wix-incubator/petri/mydoc/builtin_filters.md

 We can take the `CountryFilter` as an example, this filter uses the CountryResolver in order to get the calue of the country from the Http request you can view the [CountryResolver](https://github.com/wix/petri/blob/master/laboratory-servlet-api-integration/src/main/java/com/wixpress/petri/laboratory/Resolvers.scala#L44)'s, default resolution of this value by looking at the `defaultResolution` function.
-If you want to customize the way country param is bein extracted from the Http request You can configure it by setting `FilterParametersExtractorsConfig` thiss can be achieved by putting a filters.yaml file in your application resource root. the file should look like this:
+If you want to customize the way country param is bein extracted from the Http request You can configure it by setting `FilterParametersExtractorsConfig` thiss can be achieved by putting a `filters.yaml` file in your application `WEB-INF` folder. the file should look like this:

 ```yaml